-Roussanne is perfect for many wine and food matches as the grape produces good, food friendly wine that helps to make numerous wine and food matches.
+Roussanne is perfect for many wine and food matches as the grape produces good, food friendly wines.
+Of course this helps to make numerous wine and food matches.
+For example.
 Roussanne pairs well with a wide variety of seafood dishes, especially shellfish and of course the most important dish of Southern France, bouillabaisse.
-Roussanne also pairs well with pate, roast chicken, pork, veal, cream sauces and with a wide range of different soft and hard chesse.
+Roussanne also pairs well with pate, roast chicken, pork, veal, cream sauces and with a vast array of different soft and hard cheeses.